KMLBurke/SeaSensor/README.md

 After adding some python code for the boot sequence, along with a main programme, the ID and PAC numbers of the SiPy was obtained.
 This data was then used to register the device with SigFox.
 (see code folder)

+Update 25/08/20
+Successfully recieved a message on SigFox from the SiPy. attempted to create a callback to Wia, however loging creditials (the API login and password) are deemed invalid by Wia